microhomie/microhomie/README.md

 MicroPython implementation of the [Homie v2](https://github.com/marvinroger/homie) convention.

+Version: 0.1.1

-This project is in alpha stage.
+This project is in beta stage.

 ## Examples